| || |

 Leona sailing past Phyllis as a part of the 125th Anniversary celebrations

-The Chairman of the Albert Strange Association has bought what is believed to be the second oldest Albert Strange designed boat.
-Dick is having Leona transported overland from Humberside to the region around Woodbridge, which now has the largest concentation of Albert Strange craft.
-Many members of the Harrison Butler Association will know Dick who often attends our AGM and who successfully brought to market, an enhanced, fifth edition, of Harrison Butler's classic book on yacht design, Cruising Yachts; Design and Performance.
-It's terrific news that this precious boat is facing the future in good hands.
+The reason for selling Leona is simply that Dick has bought another (more expensive) Albert Strange designed boat, Emerald.
+If you are interested in buying Leona ahead of her officially being placed on the market, drop Martin Hansen a line.
+Incidently, many members of the Harrison Butler Association will know Dick who often attends our AGM and who successfully brought to market, an enhanced, fifth edition, of Harrison Butler's classic book on yacht design, Cruising Yachts; Design and Performance.

 The Humber Yawl Club Anniversary Celebrations, 2008